fiddleHeads/spatial-reference/content/choosing-projection.md

 | Azimuthal | All directions are true from a single specified point (usually the center) to all other points on the map | Navigation and route planning maps |
 | Compromise | No point is completely distortion free; distortion is minimized near the center and along the equator | World maps |

-This section borrows ideas, phrases, and images from Sally Hermansen, [GIS Geography](https://gisgeography.com/conic-projection-lambert-albers-polyconic/), [Choosing a Map Projection](http://www.geography.hunter.cuny.edu/~jochen/GTECH361/lectures/lecture04/concepts/12%20-%20Choosing%20a%20map%20projection.html), and [361 Lectures](http://www.geography.hunter.cuny.edu/~jochen/GTECH361/lectures/).
+This section borrows ideas, phrases, and images from Sally Hermansen, [GIS Geography](https://gisgeography.com/conic-projection-lambert-albers-polyconic/), [Choosing a Map Projection](http://www.geography.hunter.cuny.edu/~jochen/GTECH361/lectures/lecture04/concepts/12%20-%20Choosing%20a%20map%20projection.html), [Understanding Distortion](http://www.geography.hunter.cuny.edu/~jochen/GTECH361/lectures/lecture04/concepts/11%20-%20Understanding%20distortion.html), and [361 Lectures](http://www.geography.hunter.cuny.edu/~jochen/GTECH361/lectures/).